-V. UTLITY ALLOWANCE
+IX.
+UTLITY ALLOWANCE

-- 1. VCRHYP adopts VSHA's Single Family Utility Allowance schedule.
-Utilities and other services are included in gross rent, and when they are not furnished by the owner, an allowance must be provided to the family.
+- 1. VCRHYP adopts VSHA's Single Family Utility Allowance schedule, included in appendix.
+Utilities and other services are included in gross rent, and when they are not furnished by the owner, an allowance will be provided to the family.
 Allowances must be adequate for all utilities and services not provided by the owner that were included in the fair market rent.
 The utility allowance schedule is based on the typical cost of utilities and services paid by energy-conservative households that occupy housing of similar size and type in the same locality.
-The utility allowance will be considered when determining participants income contributions and subsidy amounts. - 2.
-If a participant has no income at project entry and utilities are not included in rent, the participant may receive an additional utility allowance payment from VCRHYP RRH subsidy funds so they may pay utility providers directly.
-Documentation of utility costs will be required. - 3.
-A Sponsor Agency may request utility providers are paid directly with VCRHYP YHDP RRH subsidy funds if there are extenuating circumstances and/ or barriers to a household paying the utility directly.
-Circumstances will be determined on a case-by-case basis.
+The utility allowance will be considered when determining participants' income contributions and subsidy amounts. - 2.
+If a participant has no income at project entry and utilities are not included in rent, the participant may receive an additional utility allowance payment so they may pay utility providers directly.